tiendn/cosmos-sdk/docs/architecture/adr-070-unordered-transactions.md

 to prevent duplicates, i.e. replay attacks.
 Upon transaction ingress during `CheckTx`, we check if the transaction's hash exists in this map or if the TTL value is stale, i.e. before the current block time.
 If so, we reject it.
-Upon inclusion in a block during `DeliverTx`, the transaction's hash is set in the map along with it's TTL value.
+Upon inclusion in a block during `DeliverTx`, the transaction's hash is set in the map along with its TTL value.

 This map is evaluated at the end of each block, e.g. ABCI `Commit`, and all stale